 Research suggests foods containing fiber increase satiety.
-They also offer other health benefits, including improving the body’s insulin sensitivity, reducing fat storage, and increasing satiety.
+They also offer other health benefits, including improving the body’s insulin sensitivity and reducing fat storage.

 Some starchy foods also rank highly on the food satiety index, a list developed by researchers in 1995.
 The list aimed to determine the foods most and least satiating to participants.
 Some of the top foods included potatoes, porridge, and brown pasta.

 A nutritious diet fuels a person’s body sufficiently and provides a balance of nutrients.
 Starchy foods, which offer energy, fiber, and vitamins, are a crucial part of a person’s overall diet.

 The FDA states that the recommended daily value for total carbohydrates is 275 g per day for each person.
 However, this amount will vary greatly depending on an individual’s height, weight, total daily calorie intake, activity level, and more.